MackieJG/portfolio-v2/src/content/projects/project-2/index.md

 ---

 A budgeting and education app designed to help users develop good spending habits while providing a strategy to educate the client on good financial routines.
 The app incorporates GraphJS library to show the users expenses based on categories.
-Rise uterlised TypeScript strictness to handle the numerous forms of data that would be passed
+Rise uterlised TypeScript strictness to handle the numerous forms of data that would be passed from the client to server and vice-versa.
+The group designed their server using Java to handle the data coming from our PostgreSQL database.